MaayonThayaparan/Maps-Search-Algorithm-Route-Visualizer/README.md

      - Dijkstra's Algorithm
      - A* Search
 - Option to visualize search algorithm exists in application to see how route was determined by search algorithm.
-- Map data is visualzied using GoogleMaps API.
+- Map data is visualized using GoogleMaps API.

 ## Getting Started